 Solar keratoses mainly affect fair-skinned people and those who expose themselves to the sun without protection.
 These lesions may disappear or persist over time and may even worsen.

-To treat this type of skin condition, it is essential to see a specialist and, to prevent it, it is important to apply sunscreen sunscreen on a daily basis.
+To treat this type of skin condition, it is essential to see a specialist and, to prevent it, it is important to apply sunscreen daily.

-Keratosis pilaris is a skin condition characterized by thickening of the skin and the appearance of small bumps due to obstruction of the hair follicles by excess melanin.
+Keratosis pilaris is a skin condition characterized by thickening of the skin and the appearance of small bumps due to blockage of the hair follicles by excess melanin.

 Keratosis pilaris is commonly known as goose bumps because it has pimples and a rough texture.
 The main cause of this skin disorder is genetic predisposition.